gitluin/sara/README.md

  * Buttonpressing a floating window should bring it to the top of the floating stack (Zoom is a good test case).
  * Windows should stack on top of each other in floating mode when spawning.
    * Insert into list in front for floating?
- * sarasock function call limitations are not (specifically MAXBUFF) explicit.
+ * sarasock function call limitations are not made explicit, specifically MAXBUFF.
  * Floating mode is not a patch.
 Should it be, or just include it?
- * floaty layout is not in config.def.h
+ * cursor in a window, move focus to other monitor using keyboard, click in same window, focus not drawn
+ * Sending floating window to another monitor doesn't move it.
+Gasp!

 To Do
 ----